 The microbiota in early life (0-3 years)

 Since the explosion of interest in the human gut microbiome, there has been extensive commentary on the microbiotas of infants up to the age of 3 years and adults.
-The microbiota of pre-schoolers (3–6 years), primary-school children (6–12 years) children, and teenagers (12–18 years) have been largely overlooked.
+The microbiota of pre-schoolers (3–6 years), primary-school children (6–12 years), and teenagers (12–18 years) have been largely overlooked.

-The microbiota undergoes most of its development very early in life, and by the age of 3 years, the child’s microbiome is relatively stable and resembles that of an adult – or so it’s been assumed.
+Until recently, it was thought that the microbiota undergoes most of its development very early in life, and that by the age of three, the child’s microbiome resembles that of an adult.
 Recent studies suggest the microbiome continues to evolve beyond these early years.

-Some scientists22 speculate that exposing young children to pets and dirt is beneficial for their gut microbiota.
-However, Martin Blaser begs to differ, claiming that “the microbes in our pets and farm animals are not deeply rooted in our human evolution.”23
+Some scientists speculate that exposing young children to pets and dirt is beneficial for their gut microbiota.
+However, **Martin Blaser** begs to differ, claiming that *“the microbes in our pets and farm animals are not deeply rooted in our human evolution.”*

-Far more important, says Blaser, are changes to the microbiota that occur when young children are prescribed antibiotics too frequently.24
+Far more important, says Blaser, are changes to the microbiota that occur when young children are prescribed antibiotics too frequently.

 The mature microbiome: Microbes in adulthood